EleazerO/EleazerO.github.io/intro_to_defecurity.md

-Here we can put in the IP address that was sus earlier, the IP that attempted an unauthorized login, 143.110.250.149
+Here we can put in the IP address that was suspicious earlier, the IP that attempted an unauthorized login, 143.110.250.149
 ![Description of the image](blocklist.png)